privacore/helppages-findx/en/beta.md

 ### Missing search results
 You might be wondering, for example:

-- Why is my website not listed? or
+- Why is my website not listed?
-- I find this result on Google; why isn't it on Findx?
+- When I found a particular result on Google, why isn't it on Findx?

 Finding results requires the search engine robot to have actually visited a website and added it to the index.
 As you can imagine, it will take a while before Findxbot visits all of the important sites on the internet.

 ### Variation in perfomance and speed
 You may also experience varied performance.
-This happens due to the hard work and continuous updates from the development team.
+This happens because our development team is hard at work and delivering continuous updates.

 ## Start searching and improving the web in private
 The Findx beta lets you search the web in private, and it will not collect your personal behaviour or search history.